logo

 Oxbridge-Mind

-Top Tips for a Cambridge Architecture Personal Statement
+Top 10 Tips On Cambridge HSPS Personal Statement

-As such, your Cambridge personal statement should illustrate how you demonstrate certain key qualities, such as that curiosity, creativity, and intellectual grounding.
-Moreover, when planning out your Architecture personal statement, make sure you research Cambridge’s achievements in architecture and include it in your writing to illustrate your interest in architecture.
+Your HSPS Personal Statement must clearly demonstrate the link between all three domains.
+Moreover, when planning out your HSPS personal statement, make sure you research Cambridge’s achievements in the field of HSPS and include it into your writing to illustrate your interest in HSPS.

-Furthermore, when you are completing your university applications, you would likely also be applying to four other universities or courses.
-Hence, it is understandable if your Architecture personal statement is vague and non-specific to Cambridge.
-The University of Cambridge understands this and will allow you to fill out an ‘Online Supplementary Application Questionnaire (SAQ)’ shortly after submitting the UCAS application.
-As such, make sure you’ve created another condensed version of your Cambridge Architecture personal statement that can be directly submitted to Cambridge.
+Additionally, when creating your HSPS personal statement , understandably you’ll be applying to four other University courses which may result in your statement being more vague.
+The University of Cambridge is aware of this and will require you to fill out an ‘Online Supplementary Application Questionnaire (SAQ)’ shortly after submitting the UCAS application, so make sure you’ve created another condensed version of your personal statement that can be directly submitted to Cambridge.

-Top 5 Tips for Cambridge Architecture Personal Statement
+Top 5 Tips for a Cambridge HSPS Personal Statement

 Read around the subject you’re applying for